Hafiziine/Data_Analytics_Projects/README.md

 1. Human Resources department should careully evaluate and establish a proper hiring plan  putting into context how  frequent  an employee need to be on business travels
 2. Periodic survey should be conducted among employees

-**Employees that work Overtime and those who travel frequently have highg attrition rate**
+**Employees that work Overtime and those who travel frequently have high attrition rate**

 _For a intensive dive into the analytics, employee resons for attrition(paying under market vale, bad wok envinronment etc) should be included in the datasetd_